jamesquinlan/Intro-Database-SQL/lectures/datamodel.md

 A key containing two or more attributes is referred to as a __composite key__.  __Candidate keys__ are one or more attributes that uniquely identify each row in a relation.
 Primary key(s) is/are the selected candidate key(s) to use.
 In the `Products` table, `product_id` was the primary key.
 Note `UPC` was a candidate key.

 __Surrogate key__ is a column made by an arbitrary assignment of a key to a row.
 Mostly, a surrogate key is an auto-incremented integer that has no connection to the data and is void of meaning.
-For example, you could use `UPC` as a primary key since it is unique to each product and each product has (or should have) a UPC.
-(Another example is a social security number of individuals).
+For example, a __natural key_ for products is the `UPC` since it is unique to each product and each product has (or should have) a UPC.
+(Another example of a *natural key* is a social security number of individuals).
 However, it is possible for the UPC to change or become obsolete.
-A generic (surrogate) key is a better choice.
-Google 'is it better to use a surrogate key'.
+A generic (surrogate) key is often a better choice.
+Google 'natural key vs. surrogate key', there is much discussion and debate on which is better and why.